They lost everything. But they’re finding hope on stage

 You can help

-- Support Parastoo Theatre by watching their upcoming performance at the Refugee Festival in Malaysia on 1 July
+- Support Parastoo Theatre by watching their performances, and learn more about the refugee situation in Malaysia

 - Contribute to a crowdfunding campaign set up by a supporter of Parastoo Theatre